-Prior to the issuance of the Credit Rating action, the Rated Entity was given the opportunity to review the Credit Rating and Outlook and the principal grounds on which the Credit Rating and Outlook is based.
-Following that review, the Credit Rating was not amended before being issued.
+Prior to the issuance of the Credit Rating action, the Rated Entity was given the opportunity to review the Credit Rating and Outlook and the principal grounds on which the Credit Rating and Outlook are based.
+Following that review, the Credit Rating and Outlook were not amended before being issued.